And Jesus said to him, You have both seen Him and it is He who is talking with you! John 9:37 NKJV

 How could the Pharisees accept the mediator between God and man when they placed themselves in that position!

 Jesus knew when He opened the blind man’s eyes that his spiritual eyes would be opened.
 Jesus saw into his heart.
 Jesus knew the Pharisees would be offended.
 He saw their hearts.
 He knew their deeds.
-He knew His act of mercy would further harden their hearts against Him.
+Jesus knew His act of mercy would further harden their hearts against Him.

 After His new disciple made a statement of faith Jesus said “For Judgment I have come into this world, that those who do not see may see, and that those who see may be made blind.”